Eduard Shevardnadze

-In the aftermath of the Soviet Union's collapse in 1991, Shevardnadze returned to the newly independent Republic of Georgia, after being asked to lead the country by the Military Council which had recently deposed the country's first president, Zviad Gamsakhurdia.
-In 1992 Shevardnadze became the leader of Georgia (as Chairman of Parliament).
+In the aftermath of the Soviet Union's collapse in 1991, Shevardnadze returned to the newly independent Republic of Georgia after being asked to lead the country by the Military Council, which had recently deposed the country's first president, Zviad Gamsakhurdia.
+In 1992, Shevardnadze became the leader of Georgia (as Chairman of Parliament).
 He was formally elected as president in 1995.
-Under his rule, the peace treaty was signed in Sochi, which ended military hostilities in South Ossetia, although Georgia lost effective control over large part of the territory.
-In August 1992 the war broke out in Abkhazia, which Georgia also lost.
-Shevardnadze also headed the government in the civil war in 1993 against pro-Gamsakhurdia forces, which did not recognize Shevardnadze as a legitimate leader and tried to regain power.
-Shevardnadze signed Georgia up to the Commonwealth of Independent States, in return receiving help from Russia to end the conflict, although Georgia also deepened its ties with the European Union and the United States.
-It joined the Council of Europe in 1999 and declared its intention to join NATO in 2002.
+Under his rule, the Sochi agreement was signed, which effectively ended military hostilities in South Ossetia, although Georgia lost effective control over a large part of the territory.
+In August 1992, the war broke out in Abkhazia, which Georgia also lost.
+Shevardnadze also headed the country's government during the Georgian Civil War in 1993 against pro-Gamsakhurdia forces, which refused to recognize Shevardnadze as a legitimate leader and tried to regain power. the war ended with Shevardnadze's victory.
+In this regard, he signed a treaty of Georgia's accession to the Commonwealth of Independent States, in return receiving substantial assistance from Russia to end the conflict, although Georgia also deepened its ties with the European Union and the United States.
+Consequently, in 1999, he signed the country's accession to the Council of Europe, while in 2002, he declared his intention for Georgia to join NATO.
 Shevardnadze oversaw large-scale privatization and other political and economic changes.
 His rule was marked by rampant corruption and accusations of nepotism.
 Allegations of electoral fraud during the 2003 legislative election led to a series of public protests and demonstrations colloquially known as the Rose Revolution.
 Eventually, Shevardnadze agreed to resign.
-He later published his memoirs and lived in relative obscurity until his death in 2014.
+He later published his memoirs and lived in relative obscurity until he died in 2014.